aldrin-labs/binance-smart-order-go/README.md

    - Select port 5000.
    - Click "Open Browser" in the notification that appears to access the web app on this new port.

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## License

-Copyright © Microsoft Corporation All rights reserved.<br />
-Licensed under the MIT License.
-See LICENSE in the project root for license information.